Installation and Startup

 In order to use it you just need to download the latest Windows or MacOS ZIP file from this external repository.
 Unzip it on a local folder and open a command line there.
 Finally run

-py4web-start set_password
+./py4web set_password

-py4web-start run apps
+./py4web run apps

-Notice the binaries many not correspond to the latest master or the latest stable branch of py4web although we do our best to keep them up to date.
+Notice: the binaries many not correspond to the latest master or the latest stable branch of py4web although we do our best to keep them up to date.

 Upgrading